tobami/codespeed/README.md

 * Home page: In `templates/home.html`, modify the line `<p><a href="about/">This site</a> monitors <a href="#">MyProject</a>'s performance</p>`.
 * About page: modify `templates/about.html`.

-## Baselines and Comparison view execuables
+## Baselines and Comparison view executables
 * The results associated to an executable and a revision which has a non blank tag field will be listed as a baseline option in the Timeline view.
 * Additionaly, the Comparison view will show the results of the latest revision of projects being tracked as an executable as well.